rdiaz82/100DaysOfCode/AWS_practitioner_notes.md

 * After EC2 configuration you have to add EBS
 * The instance can have some tags
 * Finally you have to define your security group for that particular instance
-* To allow accessfrom everywhere the security group should have 0.0.0.0/0 as source for each interest protocol ports
+* To allow access from everywhere the security group should have 0.0.0.0/0 as source for each interest protocol ports
 * The last part of the instance creation is the creation or selection of a key pair
 * To connect using ssh you shoudl use `ssh ec2-user@instace.ip -i your_key.pem`